-Mandatory safety training units GROUP A GROUP B Activities and Schedules VU23076 Retrofit to improve energy and water efficiency CPCCM2012 Work safely at heights CPCCCM2010 Work safely on scaffolding higher than two meters RIIWHS204E Work safely at heights Installers require to comp lete: External window activities (Activities 13 & 14) The above unit, and one of the above units.
+Mandatory safety training units GROUP A GROUP B Activities and Schedules VU23076 Retrofit to improve energy and water efficiency CPCCM2012 Work safely at heights bick scaffolding higher than two meters RIIWHS204E Work safely at heights Installers re quire to complete: External window activities (Activities 13 & 14) The above unit, and one of the above units.
 Weather sealing (Activities 15A, 15B, 15C, 15E, 15F, 15G, 15H) The above unit, and one of the above units.
-Shower rose (Activity 17) nower rose (Activity 17) The above unit.
+Shower rose (Activity 17) The above unit.
 Not required Pool pumps (Activity 26) The above unit.
 Not required